thegooddocsproject/request-for-comment/rfc002-procope-blog.md

 4. I'd suggest soften publishing criteria to increase the bus factor and allow for an elastic volunteer workforce.
 That is, say "we will typically publish bi-monthly", which gives you the flexibility to take a break over Christmas.
 Likewise, "We typically aim for two editors".
 (Still keep the quality criteria which I think is very important to long term success.)

-Other changes made between sharing initial draft in Google Drive (5/12/2021) and the GitHub PR (5/25/2021):
+Other changes made between sharing initial draft in Google Drive (5/12/2021) and the GitHub repo (5/26/2021):

 - Implemented Cameron's feedback.
 - Added details to implementation checklist, plus non-binding future checklist for clarity.